-Learn how to make traditional soft and wobbly kuih kosui flavored with pandan leaves and gula Melaka with nice dimples in the middle of the cakes and no alkaline water needed.
+Learn how to make traditional soft and bouncy kuih kosui flavored with pandan leaves and gula Melaka with nice dimples in the middle of the cakes.
+Natural colors from pandan juice and coconut sugar.

 KUIH KOSUI PANDAN AND KUIH KOSUI GULA MERAH/MELAKA